CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-04a-NetAssist-Ex1.md

     Ensure that the RPM package upgrades are successful with the output `Complete!` before continuing with this lab.

-    Now we can test our Bot Python script.
+    Now you can test your Python Bot script.

 7. The `iosxe-netassist-bot.py` Python script requires two command line arguments.
 Run the script without arguments for a summary: